 Yes, there are a lot of things to bear in mind.
 So let’s get stuck in….

-In theory, an ad impression is any time that a video, banner or other CPM ad is loaded or served on screen.
-In theory this is on a visible part of the screen, or on a pop-up/pop-under which has been viewed.
+An ad impression is any time that a video, banner, or other CPM ad is loaded or served on screen.
+In theory, this is on a visible part of the screen, or on a pop-up/pop-under which has been viewed.

 “An impression is counted each time your ad is shown on a search result page or other site on the Google Network.”